 And even if you’re not on a dedicated fishing trip, keep this to hand, and you’ll be able to throw a line in wherever you go.

-How to Choose the Best Travel and Backpacking Fishing Rod
+Buyer’s Guide to Travel and Backpacking Fishing Rods

 But there are other considerations when it comes to choosing the best backpacking fishing rods, so check out the buyer’s guide below for some insider tips and advice on what to look for.